enterprisemodules/puppet-pizza/README.md

     * [OS support](#os-support)
     * [Tests - Testing your configuration](#testing)

-##Overview
+## Overview

-This module contains a couple of Puppet custom types to be used in teaching people what puppet is and how it works.
+This module contains a couple of Puppet custom types to teach people what Puppet is and how it works.
 We use the concept of baking a pizza to explain Puppet resources and the order of the resources.
-Checkout [this blog post](http://hajee.github.io/2014/06/26/pietros-puppet-pizza-place-1/) if you want to learn Puppet.
+Check out [this blog post](https://www.enterprisemodules.com/blog/2014/06/pietros-puppet-pizza-place-1/) if you want to learn Puppet.

-##Module Description
+## Module Description

-This module contains custom types that can help in learning about puppet.
-We 've created some types to help Pietro's Puppet Pizza Place.
+This module contains custom types that can help in learning about Puppet.
+We've created some types to help Pietro's Puppet Pizza Place.
 Pietro's place is running like crazy.
-He actually gets more customers than he can handle.
+He gets more customers than he can handle.
 He is now working on a pizza backing robot.
 However, he needs some (configuration management) tools to tell the robot what to bake if a large pepperoni pan pizza is ordered.

-With the custom types in this module you can instruct the robot to:
+With the custom types in this module, you can instruct the robot to:
 * Create a Pizza Crust
 * Add tomato Sauce
 * Add Cheese